leonaej/Estimation-of-Human-Hip-Size-Using-ArUco-Marker-and-Computer-Vision/README.md

 # Estimation of Human Hip Size Using ArUco Marker and Computer Vision
 - The goal of this project is to estimate the hip size of a human using a 3D mesh, an ArUco marker with known dimensions, and an AI-driven approach.

-- note: The "main" folder is the project folder, the "everything_zipped" just has a copy of the dataset used and a copy of this README file
+- The Poster.pdf added covers the entinre process and results for a quick overview.

 ## Step 1: DATASET GENERATION